Ivaz Mehmed Pasha: As a grand vizier

 On 22 March 1739, he was appointed as the Grand Vizier, the highest post in the empire next to that of the sultan.
 On 21 July 1739, he commanded the Ottoman army in the Battle of Grocka where he defeated the Austrians, commanded by Count of Wallis.
 After the battle, he laid siege to and captured Belgrade, and by the consequent Treaty of Belgrade, he was able to capture the city.
 Although he returned to Istanbul as a victorious commander, he wasn't as successful in civil administration.
 He was inefficient during the great fires of Istanbul and a rebellion, which had to be subdued by the other statesmen of the empire.
 As a result, the sultan dismissed him on 23 June 1740.

 Later years

 In his later years, he was a provincial governor.
 In just three years' span, he was sequentially appointed to so many districts in rapid succession that in most cases, he had to leave for the next place of duty before he could even be inaugurated for his previous post.
 These posts were provincial governorship of Habesh Eyalet (in east Africa), Sanjak of Chania (in Crete), Sanjak of Salonica (modern Greece), Bosnia Eyalet (modern Bosnia and Herzegovina), Sanjak of Eğriboz (island of Euboea, modern Greece) and Sanjak of Inebahti (based in Lepanto, modern Greece).
 In 1743, he died in Lepanto.

+His son, Ivazzade Halil Pasha, also became a Grand Vizier.